Two Kent Men Arrested in Capitol Riot

 Former Carmel school board candidate among accused

-Two Kent men, including one who was a candidate last year for the Carmel school board, were arrested on Nov.
+Two residents of Kent, including one who was a candidate last year for the Carmel school board, were arrested on Nov.
 10 and charged with federal crimes related to the Jan.
 6 riot at the U.S. Capitol.

-Gregory R. Purdy Jr., 23, and Matthew Purdy, both of Hopewell Junction, a hamlet in the Town of Kent, surrendered to the FBI in New Windsor.
+Gregory R. Purdy Jr., 23, and Matthew Purdy, apparently brothers, surrendered to the FBI in New Windsor.
 A third man, Robert Turner, whom Purdy Jr. identified in an Instagram video as his uncle, was also charged.
-The criminal complaint was unsealed by the federal judge in Washington, D.C., on Nov.
+The criminal complaint was unsealed by a federal judge in Washington, D.C., on Nov.
 12.

 According to a LinkedIn profile, Purdy Jr. in 2016 managed a campaign by his father, Gregory Purdy-Schwartz, a Republican who hoped to unseat longtime state Assembly Member Sandy Galef, a Democrat whose district includes Philipstown and Kent.
 Galef won reelection that year with 65 percent of the vote.

-Purdy-Schwartz, 50, who also resides in Hopewell Junction, was recorded at the Capitol confronting police officers with his son, according to the FBI complaint, but has not been charged.
+Purdy-Schwartz, 50, who also resides in Kent, was recorded at the Capitol confronting police officers with his son, according to the FBI complaint, but has not been charged.

 A 2016 Carmel High School graduate, Purdy Jr. was one of six candidates in May 2020 for two seats on the Carmel school board.
 He finished fifth.